 Imagine a slow winding river of network programming.
-At its mouth near the sea, you see all the kids splashing in the waves having fun with web scraping and their chatbot projects.
-As you work your way up the river, you'll find your usual sorts of HTTP servers and frameworks.
+At its mouth near the sea, you see all the families splashing in the waves having fun with web scraping and chat bots.
+As you work your way up the river, you'll encounter your usual sorts of HTTP servers and frameworks.
 Continuing still further, perhaps you'll encounter some message queues, remote procedure calls, and distributed objects.
-However, if you keep on going, you'll eventually start to see wild hackers doing unimaginable things with sockets, threads, async, and other low-level systems programming primitives.
-Beyond that is a world of darkness--a frightening territory as the river narrows and the banks close in with complexities everywhere.
+However, if you keep on going past the last bridge over the river, you'll eventually start to see disturbing, if not unnatural, acts of coding involving sockets, threads, async, and other low-level systems programming primitives.
+Echo servers shriek at each other as the river narrows and the banks close in with complexities everywhere.
 If you squint and look ahead, the river vanishes into the forest.
 The shells of abandoned GitHub projects line the shores.
 The horror.
 The horror.
 That's precisely the location where you will be dropped to start this week-long journey of attempting to implement the Raft Distributed Consensus algorithm from scratch.
 And likely failing.

 This course is for experienced programmers who want to deepen their knowledge of operating systems, concurrency, networks, and distributed systems.
 There are also strong elements of design, software architecture, and testing of complex systems.